-Growth rates of overseas economies, including the United States and China, are expected to gradually pick up.
+Growth rates of overseas economies, including the United States, are expected to gradually pick up.
 The aforementioned movements in foreign exchange rates are also projected to underpin exports more markedly.
-However, a high degree of uncertainty remains about overseas economies.
+A high degree of uncertainty remains about overseas economies, however, and the pace of recovery is expected to remain very modest for the time being.
 Attention should continue to be paid to the risk that the sluggishness in the European economy may inhibit the pick-up in the global economy through channels of trade, foreign investment, and worsening business sentiment.
-As for the Chinese economy, the manufacturing sector-which has a large influence on Japan's economy-has yet to show a noticeable recovery, despite having bottomed out; the loose supply and demand conditions may also prevail mainly because the supply of raw materials and other goods seems to have exceeded demand as a result of increased business fixed investment.
-As for the U.S. economy, although private demand has held steady, uncertainty regarding the outlook for fiscal policies remains.
-In relation to this, as for the IT-related sector, demand for parts for new products of smartphones-which had pushed exports and domestic production of IT-related goods upward since early fall last year-have fallen back and this, in turn, has exerted restraints on exports and production since the end of last year.
-Although downward pressure from this factor seems to be easing gradually of late, final demand of this sector as a whole has yet to show noticeable improvement, and thus future developments in overall final demand, including conventional products such as PCs, continue to require close monitoring.
+As for the Chinese economy, the manufacturing sector-which has a large influence on Japan's economy-may face a situation in which the loose supply and demand conditions may prevail even further, mainly because the supply of raw materials and other goods seems to have exceeded demand as a result of increased business fixed investment.
+As for the U.S. economy, although private demand has held steady, downward pressure from the fiscal side is likely to work as a restraining factor for the time being.
+In relation to this, as for the IT-related sector, the effects of the downshift in demand for parts for new products of smartphones-which had pushed exports and domestic production of IT-related goods downward since the end of last year-have started to ease gradually.
+Final demand of this sector as a whole, however, has yet to show noticeable improvement, and thus future developments in overall final demand, including conventional products such as PCs, continue to require close monitoring.
 Meanwhile, the impact of the bilateral relationship between Japan and China on Japan's economy has become less visible, with the pick-up in automobile-related exports to China.
 Ongoing attention, however, should be paid to whether or not this trend of improvement continues.

-Taking the above into consideration, exports are expected to pick up mainly against the background that growth rates of overseas economies gradually pick up.

-Imports are projected to resume their moderate uptrend along with the pick-up in industrial production, against the backdrop of resilient domestic demand, even though movements in foreign exchange rates will bear down on some areas.
-As a reflection of these developments in exports and imports, net exports are projected to gradually resume their moderate uptrend.
+Taking the above into consideration, exports are expected to pick up mainly against the background that growth rates of overseas economies gradually pick up, albeit moderately.
+Imports are projected to resume their moderate uptrend along with movements in industrial production, against the backdrop of increased resilience in domestic demand, even though movements in foreign exchange rates will bear down on some areas.
+As a reflection of these developments in exports and imports, net exports are projected to trend moderately upward.